EvernodeXRPL/evernode-docs/docs/source/platform/hooks/configurations.md

 - **Accumulated reward frequency - 24**
   - Frequency in moments a host will receive accumulated rewards.
 Even though a host is eligible for rewards it won't receive rewards straight away, rewards will be accumulated and sent at once.
 - **Network busyness detect period - 604800**
-  - Period, in seconds (1 week) during which the transaction fee must remain at the threshold to confirm that the network is busy.
+  - Period in seconds (1 week) during which the transaction fee must remain at the threshold to confirm that the network is busy.
 - **Network busyness detect average - 50**
   - Average percentage to identify a network busy condition, when the current fee exceeds 50% of the base fee.
 - **Host reputation threshold - 200**